wttkirby/Human-Language_Tech/README.md

 # Assignment 2: Word Guess Game
 For this assignment I had to use NLTK to explore a text file and familiarize myself with the given tools.
 After using various tools imported from NLTK I made a simple word guessing [game](https://github.com/wttkirby/Human-Language_Tech/blob/main/Assignment_2/Homework2_IRK180000.py).
 To use the program it is similar to assignment one as you must go to the command prompt and write **python Homework2_IRK180000.py anat19.txt**, but should run normally after that point.

+# Assignment 3: WordNet
+For this assignment I had to explore WordNet, SentiWordNet, and collocation.
+This helped introduce new topics and was generally pretty interesting.
+I used various words in conjunction with the previously mentioned libraries and concepts to learn about how words are catagorized when processing them for use with computers and chatbots.
+This is the [pdf](https://github.com/wttkirby/Human-Language_Tech/blob/main/Assignment_3/Portfolio%20Component%203_%20Wordnet.pdf) of my notebook.
+If you would like to download the file and put in your own inputs look in this [folder](https://github.com/wttkirby/Human-Language_Tech/tree/main/Assignment_3).